dkfans/keeperfx/docs/keeperfx_readme.txt

   Same thing, but for lights.
 -vidsmooth
   Smoothes the 3D view using 1-pixel bilinear blur.
+-altinput
+  Uses alternate input method.
+This changes the way of using mouse, keyboard and video driver.
+May be helpful if original method isn't working right (ie. mouse stops).
 -packetsave <filename>
   Writes a packet file (replay file) when playing.
   After using this option, you must start a new level